LLB Syllabus – Compulsory LLB Subjects

 Read on to find out more about the compulsory law modules in the LLB syllabus.

 Stuck choosing a university for your LLB?
-Find out which city suites your personality with our fun quiz!
+Find out which city suits your personality with our fun quiz!

 Which City Should I Study Law in?